Fossetts Farm Stadium: Stadium and leisure/retail plans (2006-2011)

+Residential-led stadium scheme (2020–2023)

-However, it took a further 12 years before firm plans emerged for the development, with a switch from retail and leisure to residential provision; in April 2020, a deal was agreed between Southend United, the borough council and social housing provider Citizen Housing.
+However, it took a further nine years before firm plans emerged for the development, with a switch from retail and leisure to residential provision; in April 2020, a deal was agreed between Southend United, the borough council and social housing provider Citizen Housing.
 Established in 2018, Citizen Housing is a 50/50 joint venture between Lenrose Housing and Allied Commercial Exporters, the UK investment vehicle of property tycoons, the Dellal family; it is fronted by Ron Martin's son, Jack Martin.

-More than 1,300 homes, including 400 affordable ones, will be built in the area around the stadium at Fossetts Farm; plans for the retail area had been axed.
-The local authority will gain long-term income from managing 500 homes on the current Roots Hall site and 800 surrounding the new stadium.
+More than 1,300 homes, including 400 affordable ones, were to be built in the area around the stadium at Fossetts Farm; plans for the retail area had been axed.
+The local authority stood to gain long-term income from managing 500 homes on the current Roots Hall site and 800 surrounding the new stadium.

 The development was expected to proceed despite Southend United's May 2021 relegation from the Football League.
 In September 2021, a vote on plans for the scheme by the council's development control committee was reported to be imminent.
-The plans were approved in October 2021, subject to Government approval anticipated in early 2022; the 22,000-capacity stadium would incorporate a 107-bed hotel and high-rise residential blocks of 182 homes on two corners.
+The plans were approved in October 2021, subject to Government approval anticipated in early 2022; the 22,000-capacity stadium was to incorporate a 107-bed hotel and high-rise residential blocks of 182 homes on two corners.

 Work started on the £2million groundworks to develop the new training ground pitches and players' car parking in July 2022.

-In September 2022, after the club had been unable to get a hotel operator onboard, plans to build a hotel at the proposed new stadium were dropped in favour of 42 additional homes, taking the total to 224 homes.
+In September 2022, after the club had been unable to get a hotel operator on board, plans to build a hotel at the proposed new stadium were dropped in favour of 42 additional homes, taking the total to 224 homes.
 A revised planning application also outlined plans to lower the stadium capacity to 16,226.
 In February 2023, applications for the additional homes and smaller stadium were both still to be decided by Southend Council as information had not been provided by the club.
+Scaled-back plans for the ground were eventually submitted to the council in late March 2023.